rybak/atlassian-tweaks/README.md

 Instructions on how to use user scripts and styles are at the bottom of the README.

-Half of the scripts and styles support both the old-school self-hosted and the newer cloud variants of Bitbucket, Jira, and Confluence – they are marked as such in their description.
+The scripts were originally written for self-hosted variants of the Bitbucket, Jira, and Confluence.
+Half of the scripts and styles also support the newer cloud variants – they are marked as such in their description.
 Some scripts and styles are no longer applicable to newer cloud variants due to significant UI redesigns.

 ## <a id="bitbucket"></a>Bitbucket